 ANZ Rewards 101

-Although ANZ no longer issues American Express cards to new customers, earn rates across its suite of Visa products have recently been improved.
+Although ANZ no longer issues American Express cards, earn rates across its suite of Visa products have recently been improved.

-ANZ Rewards Black is the pick of the bunch for frequent flyers with two reward points given per dollar spent up to $5,000 per month and then one reward point per dollar thereafter on spends made from August 5 2017.
+ANZ Rewards Black is the pick of the bunch for frequent flyers with two reward points given per dollar spent up to $5,000 per month and then one reward point per dollar thereafter.

-Next in line are both the ANZ Rewards Platinum and ANZ Rewards Travel Adventures cards, providing 1.5 reward points per dollar spent up to $2,000 per monthly statement period and then 0.5 reward points per dollar thereafter: also as of August 5.
+Next in line are both the ANZ Rewards Platinum and ANZ Rewards Travel Adventures cards, providing 1.5 reward points per dollar spent up to $2,000 per monthly statement period and then 0.5 reward points per dollar thereafter.

-ANZ’s entry-level Rewards Classic card instead piles up one reward point per dollar spent on the first $1,000 of monthly charges and then 0.5 reward points per dollar thereafter, again from August 5.
+ANZ’s entry-level Rewards Classic card instead piles up one reward point per dollar spent on the first $1,000 of monthly charges and then 0.5 reward points per dollar thereafter.

-Hot tip: Cardholders charging purchases to a Rewards Black Visa as of early August could be earning up to four times as many points per dollar than when using the entry-level Rewards Classic card (up to 2/$1 on Rewards Black versus as little as 0.5/$1 on Rewards Classic): so if you’ll be making good use of your card, the Black-level card could be the best fit.
+Hot tip: Cardholders charging purchases to a Rewards Black Visa could be earning up to four times as many points per dollar than when using the entry-level Rewards Classic card (up to 2/$1 on Rewards Black versus as little as 0.5/$1 on Rewards Classic): so if you’ll be making good use of your card, the Black-level card could be the best fit.

 ANZ Rewards: earning frequent flyer points